No-logging of user activity policy

 Credit card, PayPal, Swish, and bank wire

 For credit card, PayPal, Swish, and bank wire, we do use third parties: Stripe, PayPal, and our bank SEB (which handles both Swish and bank wire).
 These kinds of companies log everything.
-For that reason alone, it is out of our control that they have records showing which people have paid us money.
-They store this data for many years.
+For that reason alone, it is out of our control that they have records showing which people have paid us money (i.e. processing of personal data).

 As a customer of their services, these entities would allow us to request this information if we chose to do so.
-In short, your payment actions with these two methods are not anonymous, and there is nothing we can do about it.
+In short, your payment actions with these two methods are not anonymous and the GDPR and other relevant data protection regulations may apply if you are making a payment by credit card, PayPal, Swish or by bank wire.

 Here's the information we store for bank wires¹: